Heidi (1968 film): Broadcast

-On November 17, 1968, the film's premiere on NBC unexpectedly became one of the most notorious moments in American broadcasting because it interrupted the conclusion of a game between the American Football League's two top teams — the Oakland Raiders and New York Jets (see 1968 AFL season).
+On November 17, 1968, the film's premiere on NBC unexpectedly became one of the most notorious moments in American broadcasting because it interrupted the conclusion of a game between the American Football League's two top teams—the Oakland Raiders and New York Jets at 1968 AFL season.
 NBC's network management had taken the decision to show the entire game until its completion even though it was contractually obligated to begin the broadcast of Heidi on the East Coast at 7:00 p.m.
 ET; the film's premiere would be delayed by the overrunning game.
 The number of East Coast viewers calling NBC asking for confirmation that the game would be shown to the end caused all 26 phone lines at NBC's switchboard to fuse.

-Unfortunately the network management's decision was not conveyed to the NBC's control facility in New York.
-Consequently, Heidi began at 7:00 p.m. as scheduled, ending the East Coast broadcast of the Raiders-Jets game.
+The network management's decision was not conveyed to the NBC's control facility in New York.
+Consequently, Heidi began at 7:00 p.m. as scheduled, ending the East Coast broadcast of the Raiders–Jets game.
 Shortly afterward, Oakland scored two touchdowns within the final minute, winning the game 43–32 in a major upset.
-Despite decades passing, many East Coast sports fans have never forgiven NBC (or the network's president Julian Goodman) for the so-called Heidi Bowl.

-Nevertheless, among non-football fans, the film was the highest viewed television program of the week, with a 31.8 rating and 47 share.
+Nevertheless, the film was the highest viewed television program of the week and most watched television movie of all time with a Nielsen rating of 31.8 rating and an audience share of 47%.
+It was surpassed as the most watched television film of all time by 1971's Brian's Song.